oliviodare/MakingKnowledge/2020b-Renn.md

 The idea of 'rich data', as multifaceted ("high number of attributes", "thick descriptions") data points, is very interesting, and serves as a way to justify and explain how SNA is able to track dynamic relations in between nodes and edges at levels of analysis with changing timescales.

 > An intriguing feature of epistemic networks is their self-referential character, that is, the historical actors' realizations that they participate in a specific network activity may shape their thinking and acting, and  thus influence, in turn, the network activity itself.
 This realization can act as a turning point in the emergence of regulative structures operating on a network, as the examples of calendar reform and the renaissance of general relativity illustrate.
 It may be considered an acto of collective relfexivity.
-The understanding of such acts typically require a mixed approach: a combinatino of traditional scholarly analysis and interpretation with novel quantitiative methods directed at dealing with the complexity of the underlying interactions.
+The understanding of such acts typically require a mixed approach: a combination of traditional scholarly analysis and interpretation with novel quantitiative methods directed at dealing with the complexity of the underlying interactions.

 Renn argues that SNA can shed light on how [[collective reflexivity can be a mechanism of regulation of (epistemic) social networks]].
 He argues that *awareness* of belonging to a given network (e.g., to a collective identity or a given social strucutre with several labor-differentiation aimed at a particular goal) can modulate the network itself (by, for instance, strenghtening some social connections, or encouraging the pursuit of certain material or semiotic elements).